California Green Chemistry Initiative

 Several substances that may be found in The Vision Council's member products made the list of 150.
 This includes: 1) bisphenol A, known as "BpA"; 2) various phthalates, including di(2-ethylhexyl) phthalate, known as DEHP and di-octyl phthalate, known as DOP; 3) nickel; 4) lead; and, 5) cadmium.
 Thus, the possibility exists that California could target ophthalmic consumer products that contain these substances.

-The Vision Council will continue to monitor the roll-out of this law and will inform its members once the initial list of priority products is issued.
-In the meantime, members with questions on this topic should contact Rick Van Arnam, The Vision Council regulatory legal counsel, at firstname.lastname@example.org.
+The Vision Council will continue to monitor this law.
+If members have questions on this topic then they should contact Rick Van Arnam, The Vision Council regulatory legal counsel, at [email protected].